 Their prototype 3D-printed robotic hand that can be made faster and more cheaply than alternatives currently available is the recipient of this year’s UK winner of the James Dyson Award.

-The Dyson Award was set up to champion young engineers and scientists around the world to develop their problem solving ideas.
+The Dyson Award was set up to champion young engineers and scientists around the world to develop their problem-solving ideas.
 James Dyson said: ‘Young people have the power to change the world through engineering.
-Each year the James Dyson Award sees truly remarkable solutions to real-life problems all approached from different angles.
-No problem is too big and the simplest solutions are the best – use the award as a stepping stone to take your invention towards commercialisation.’
+Each year the James Dyson Award sees remarkable solutions to real-life problems all approached from different angles.
+No problem is too big, and the simplest solutions are the best – use the award as a stepping stone to take your invention towards commercialisation.’

 The Bristol-raised creator of the Open Bionics project says he can 3D-scan an amputee and build them a custom-fitted socket and hand in less than two days.
 It typically takes weeks or months to obtain existing products.

 Joel Gibbard says he aims to start selling the prosthetics next year.